mithra62/ee_export/system/user/addons/export/EXTENDING.md

 # Extending Export

-Export's plugin system lets any installed ExpressionEngine add-on register custom Sources, Formats, Modifiers, Output destinations, and Field Handlers — without modifying Export's own source code.
+Export's plugin system lets any installed ExpressionEngine add-on register custom Sources, Formats, Modifiers, Output destinations, and Field Handlers.
+No changes to Export's own source code.
+No hooks.
+Just a key in `addon.setup.php` and a class that follows the contract.

 > **Extension requires a standalone EE add-on.** You cannot extend Export by editing its files directly.
 All custom plugin code, companion template tags, and `addon.setup.php` declarations must live in your own separately-installed EE add-on.

 ---

 ## Prerequisites

+Extension means writing a separate EE add-on, not dropping a file into Export's directory.
+A real addon with its own namespace, its own `addon.setup.php`, and its own autoloading.
+The checklist below is the minimum bar to get started.

 - ExpressionEngine with Export installed and enabled (see [System Requirements](README.md#system-requirements))
 - Basic EE add-on development: `addon.setup.php`, PSR-4 autoloading, PHP 8.0+